NREL/PRAS/SystemModel_HDF5_spec.md

 The version of this HDF5 representation specification used to create the HDF5 file should be stored in an attribute of the file's root group labelled `pras_dataversion`.
-The attribute should provide a single nine-character string, taking the value of the abridged semantic versioning representation of the specification version, `vXX.YY.ZZ`, where XX, YY, and ZZ represent the major, minor, and patch version numbers of the specification, respectively (when any of the version numbers require fewer than two digits to represent, the end of the string can be padded with spaces).
+The attribute should provide a single ASCII string, taking the value of the abridged semantic versioning representation of the specification version, `vX.Y.Z`, where X, Y, and Z represent the major, minor, and patch version numbers of the specification, respectively.

 As discussed above, the version of the specification is the same as the version of the PRASBase.jl package providing the specification, and so should